-Are you thinking about home educating your children?
-Have you got lots of questions about home education UK?
-If so carry on reading for how to start homeschooling in the UK.
+Are you thinking about home education for your children?
+Have you got lots of questions about home education in the UK?
+If so carry on reading for how to start homeschooling.

 We have been home educating now for about 8 months and although it is becoming more and more popular in the UK, there are so many people that don’t understand how it works.

 You can teach your child at home, either full or part-time.
 This is called homeschooling.
 You can get help with home education from your local council. … As a parent, you must make sure your child receives a full-time education from the age of 5 but you don’t have to follow the national curriculum.https://www.gov.uk/home-education

 There are so many different reasons why people chose the home education route.
 For us, it was because Freddie wasn’t being pushed enough at school.
 You can read all of our reasons for why homeschool.

 I am from a very traditional education background, and if I am honest I didn’t even consider home education as an option.
 I went to university to study accountancy and had worked as a Finance Director.
 Eventually I gave up work to become a full-time mum when Freddie turned 18 months old.
 Freddie had been to full-time nursery before I gave up work, and then went to preschool and then school.
 I didn’t know any different.

 A friend of mine had taken her children out of school to home educate, and something clicked.
 This made absolutely perfect sense.
 Why hadn’t I even considered it?
 So I did a bit of homework and realised very quickly that this was the best option for my son.

 Within about a week of homeschooling, he changed.
 He was much happier (I didn’t even realise that he wasn’t happy), and he wanted to learn.
 We are fairly structured with our homeschool day and still pretty much follow the 9-3, but I know that is not for everyone.
 But this works for Freddie.